-This guideline recommends that for patients undergoing a short starvation period (one missed meal only), metformin should be stopped when the preoperative fast begins and restarted post-operatively once the patient is eating again.
-Anaesthetists and surgeons must however, be aware of the dangers of co-prescribing potentially nephrotoxic agents and patients discharged early after surgical intervention need to know when to seek medical help should they become unwell (see section on discharge, page 32).
+This guideline recommends that for patients undergoing a short starvation period (one missed meal only), metformin can be continued unless patient is on a three times per day regimen, when the middle dose should be omitted.
+In renal impairment metformin should be stopped when the pre-operative fast begins and restarted post-operatively once the patient is eating again.

+Prescribers must however, be aware of the dangers of co-administration of potentially nephrotoxic agents and patients discharged early after surgical intervention need to know when to seek medical help should they become unwell.